coffandro/integration-duet3d/README.rst

 -----------------------------------------------
-Usage of Meltingplot Duet Simplyprint Connector
+Usage of Meltingplot Duet SimplyPrint Connector
 -----------------------------------------------

 - Create a configuration with `simplyprint autodiscover`
 - *Optional* Edit the configuration file `~/.config/SimplyPrint/DuetConnector.json`
 - Start the duet simplyprint connector with `simplyprint start` or `systemctl start simplyprint-connector.service`
-- Add the printer via the Simplyprint.io web interface.
+- Add the printer via the SimplyPrint.io web interface.